MJKWoolnough/gedcom/README.md

 ```

 ErrInvalidLength is an error that is generated when a type is given more or less
-data than is required
+data than is required.

 #### func (ErrInvalidLength) Error

 ```go
 func (e ErrInvalidLength) Error() string
 ```
-Error is an implementation of the error interface
+Error is an implementation of the error interface.

 #### type ErrInvalidValue